Raika-Company/eyesp-v1/README.md

 This will get your application up and running on [http://localhost:5173](http://localhost:5173).
 Enjoy the experience!

+## Documentation

+### Project Architecture

+Provide a high-level overview of the project architecture, including how components interact, data flow, and any state management solutions in place.

+### Component Documentation

+Each component in the `components` directory should have its documentation, explaining its props, state, and any side effects (such as API calls).

+For example:

+- **Navbar.jsx**: This component handles the navigation bar.
+It accepts a `user` prop to display user-specific options and interacts with the `auth` context for login/logout functionality.

+### API Endpoints

+If the project interacts with APIs (either internal or third-party), list the main endpoints, their methods, expected payloads, and responses.

+For example:

+- **POST /api/user/login**: Authenticates a user.
+  - Payload: `{ "username": "string", "password": "string" }`
+  - Response: `{ "token": "string", "user": { ... } }`

+### Common Patterns and Best Practices

+Describe any coding patterns, utilities, or best practices your team should be aware of when developing for the project.
+This could include guidelines for error handling, logging, or specific coding paradigms you're following.

+### Troubleshooting

+Detailed steps or checks to resolve common issues that arise during development or deployment.

+## Development Guidelines

+### Code Standards

+- Follow the established coding standards and conventions.
+- Ensure code is commented for clarity.
+- Always pull the latest changes from the main branch before starting new work.

+### Component Development

+- When creating a new component, ensure it's placed in the appropriate directory within `src/components`.
+- Update the component's documentation as necessary.

+### Testing

+- Write unit tests for new components and functionalities.
+- Ensure all tests pass before merging changes.

+## Deployment

+[Instructions for deploying or updating the application in various environments.]

+## Contact

+For any questions or issues, please contact:

+- [Team Lead Name] - [Email]
+- [Developer Name] - [Email]

 ## Usage

 After setting up, you can easily: